 Are they direct sequels?
 Yes, very loosely.

 I need to state for the record that Donald Pleasence is a truly great actor.
 His performance in the Outback horror Wake in Fright is unforgettable.
 He was a perfect Bond villain.
 He was nominated for four Tony Awards!
-But he also loved to chew the scenery, and the middle period of the Halloween franchise gave him plenty to sink his teeth into.
+But he also loved to chew the scenery, and the middle period of the Halloween franchise, in which Dr. Loomis becomes the unlikely main character, gave him plenty to sink his teeth into.

 The fourth and fifth films, churned out in 1988 and ’89, attempt to carry on the saga of the Strodes and Michael Myers without Jamie Lee Curtis.
-A slew of new writers and directors dropped into the franchise, and the fourth film replaced Laurie Strode after killing her off in a car accident, sight unseen, by inventing her 8-year-old daughter, an annoyingly cherubic little girl named Jamie.
+A slew of new writers and directors dropped into the franchise, killing Laurie Strode off in an offscreen car accident and replacing her as the story focus with her newly invented 8-year-old daughter, an annoyingly cherubic little girl named Jamie.
+All three films are generic teen slashers with Spielbergian little kids and a raving Pleasence at their centers.

-But none of that matters either, because Halloween 6 was widely hated, it flopped at the box office, and then its dumb plot was also totally ignored by every other film to follow.
+But none of that matters either, because Halloween 6 was widely hated, it flopped at the box office, and then its absurd plot was also totally ignored by every other film to follow.

-However, one thing that is interesting in these films is the development of Haddonfield as a self-aware character in the tale of Michael Myers.
+One thing that is interesting about these films is Haddonfield’s increasing self-awareness as a tacit character in the tale of Michael Myers.
 The police force evolves into an overeager, hapless army pitting itself against Michael’s eventual return, while the townspeople, believing he’s finally gone, turn him into a proper urban legend.
+The latest trilogy returns to this idea, expanding on it from these three films in a way most of the other Halloween films haven’t.

 Unfortunately, Pleasence died after filming but before the release of the sixth film, which is dedicated to his memory.
 And without him, there really was only one other person who could keep the Halloween flame burning.